lidonation/intersect-product-commitee-nairobi-workshop/docs/paris-workshop.md

 stakeholders in person.
 The insights and innovative ideas generated throughout the day highlighted the critical importance of aligning technological development with demonstrable market needs, enhancing user experience, and fostering strategic partnerships.
+The positive feedback from participants, expressing enthusiasm for the workshop format and its impact, further validates the importance of such in-person collaborations, particularly in focused groups of around 15-20 individuals, which appeared to be an optimal size for fostering productive and engaging discussions.

 Moving forward, the workshop also underscored the significance of fostering geographical diversity in these crucial conversations.
 Engaging participants